theturboturnip/mphil-thesis/RISE/1_intro.md

 - din-1505-2-alphanumeric.csl
 ---

+TODO note url for project?
+TODO note that royal 'we' is used throughout, I was the sole contributor

 # Introduction

-The CHERI[^1] architecture extension improves computer security by checking all memory accesses in hardware.
+The CHERI architecture project improves computer security by checking all memory accesses in hardware.
 Under CHERI, memory cannot be accessed with integer addresses, but must pass